wvankoppen/Knowledge/presentations/Stage management.md

 # Conclusion:
 State
-  - Immutability, Serializability, Scope, Ownership & Lifespan NgRx Store and ComponentStore
+  - Immutability, Serializability, Scope, Ownership & Lifespan

-- Steps for improving architecture:
+- Takeaways for improving architecture:
-  - Design an app hierarchy driven by domain (with module tree and routing)
+  1. Design an app hierarchy driven by domain (with module tree and routing)
-  - Think about state ownership and lifespan: Module or component?
+  2. Use the NgRx Store for module-owned state
+    - Can be both wide and small-scoped
+    - Usually long-lived
+  3. Use the NgRx ComponentStore for component-owned state
+    - Only for small-scoped state
+    - Usually short-lived
+  4. Avoid mutable state, when impossible use a Service
-  - Think about state scope
+    - Use the Injector to denote scope
-  - Think about State immutability & serializability